mrtonks/ai-encode-week-1/report.md

 AI Chef Personality: Young and spirited organic chef passionate about sustainability and local produce.
 Functionality: Accepts a list of ingredients from the user and suggests dish names that can be made with those ingredients.

-The report is based on 3 experiments:
-1. Passing a list of ingredients for one script (ChefGTP_tJ5Mon)
-2. Asking another script for a recipe for that dish (ChefGPT_2vJSPK)
-3. Criticizing the recipe given by the last script with a third script (Aleksandar Brayanov's script)

-4.